 • Ocular inflammation: Intraocular inflammation and exacerbation of inflammation may occur; use with caution in patients with a history of intraocular inflammation (eg, iritis/uveitis) and generally avoid use in patients with active intraocular inflammation.

 • Herpetic keratitis: Use with caution in patients with a history of herpes simplex keratitis; reactivation may occur.
 Avoid use in patients with active herpes simplex keratitis.

 • Ocular disease: Use with caution in aphakic patients, pseudophakic patients with a torn posterior lens capsule, or patients with risk factors for macular edema.
 Safety and efficacy have not been determined for use in patients with angle-closure, inflammatory, or neovascular glaucoma.

-• Contact lens wearers: Contains benzalkonium chloride which may be absorbed by contact lenses; remove contacts prior to administration and wait 15 minutes before reinserting.
+• Contact lens wearers: Solution contains benzalkonium chloride which may be absorbed by contact lenses; remove contacts prior to administration and wait 15 minutes before reinserting.

 Monitor IOP; regularly examine patients who develop increased iris pigmentation.

 Information related to use in pregnancy is limited (DeSantis 2004).